 The second option, is to allow a higher rate.
-That kind of defeats the point of the tax benefits through this scheme though, as if this is done without first agreeing on a bespoke scale rate with the HMRC, the excess will be subjected to tax and national insurance.
+That kind of defeats the point of the tax benefits through this scheme though, as if this is done without first agreeing on a bespoke scale rate with HMRC, the excess will be subjected to tax and national insurance.

-Going forward, your employees may be incurring meal-related costs that are higher than the average rates put out by the HMRC.
+Going forward, your employees may be incurring meal-related costs that are higher than the average rates put out by HMRC.
 For companies whose staff travel frequently, it can be worth getting in touch with Revenue and Customs directly to request a higher meal allowance per diem rate.
 Of course, they’ll ask for proof to ensure you have it ready.

 HMRC conditions for non-taxable meal allowance

-The HMRC approved subsistence rates are actually tax-free when the qualifying conditions are met.
+HMRC-approved subsistence rates are actually tax-free when the qualifying conditions are met.
 This means that the expenses incurred can be offset against revenue in order to bring down the overall company tax bill.